A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

 It is straightforward to show $\hat{\beta}_{IV} = \beta + (Z^T A)^{-1} Z^TU$, and a similar argument to the OLS case above implies that $\hat{\beta}_{IV}$ is a statistically consistent estimator of $\beta$ if $E[Z^TU]=0$.
 As such, the ATE can be estimated consistently, even in the presence of unmeasured confounders $U$, if one can identify and measure a variable $Z$ that satisfies $E[Z^TU]=0$, i.e., an instrument that is uncorrelated with the confounders.
+The equivalence of ATE and the parameter estimated in Eq.
+(6) is contingent on several other assumptions that are discussed in the Concluding Remarks section.

 Technically, the second assumption is not testable, because in the IV setting the confounder $U$ is not measurable.
-The third assumption is also not testable, because in its precise, mathematical statement, it involves the potential outcomes one of which is inherently unobservable.
+The third assumption is also not testable, because in its precise, mathematical statement it involves the potential outcomes one of which is inherently unobservable.
 Indeed, note that the derivation leading to Eq.
-5 does not require the third assumption at all.
-Practically, the third assumption requires that the estimated effect of $A$ on $Y$ is not further ``confounded" by any effect that $Z$ may have on $Y$.
-The testability of the third assumption has been addressed by Kiviet (2020).
+(6) does not require the third assumption at all.
+Practically, the third assumption is necessary because it assures that the estimated effect of $A$ on $Y$ is not further ``confounded'' by any effect that $Z$ may have on $Y$.

-The above ``trick" for constructing a consistent estimator works if $(Z^T A)$ is invertible, which requires it to be a square matrix, implying that $Z$ and $A$ have the same matrix dimensions.
+The above ``trick'' for constructing a consistent estimator works if $(Z^T A)$ is invertible, which requires it to be a square matrix, implying that $Z$ and $A$ have the same matrix dimensions.
 In other words, the number of the treatment variables and instruments, as well as the number of observations of each, must be the same.
-This condition is often referred to as the ``just identified" case.
-A solution to this restriction is provided by the method of Two-Stage-Least-Squares (TSLS), described in the Appendix.
-As such, not only the number of instruments can be larger than the number of treatment variables, but more importantly, the data sets from which $A$ and $Y$ are obtained may be entirely different from the data set containing the observations on $A$ and $Z$ (Angrist and Krueger 1995).
+This condition is often referred to as the ``just identified'' case.
+A solution to this restriction is provided by the method of Two-Stage-Least-Squares (TSLS), described in Appendix A, according to which a statistically consistent estimate of ATE is given by Eq.
+(A5).\footnote{Note that in the just identified case, and with the instruments normalized such that $Z^TZ=1$, the expression in Eq.
+(A5) reduces to that in Eq.
+(6).} As such, not only can the number of instruments be larger than the number of treatment variables, but more importantly, the data sets from which $A$ and $Y$ are obtained may be entirely different from the data set containing the observations on $A$ and $Z$ \citep{angrist_krueger}.
 This feature of TSLS regression can be beneficial in meteorology where data on different variables may be in different archives.
-Here, all necessary variables are found in one archive.